 Shifen Waterfall – Touristy but worth a visit

-Here’s a video taken at one of the viewing platforms.
+Here’s a video shot at one of the viewing platforms.
 Please turn down the volume as the energy of the waterfall makes this a loud video.

 Getting to Shifen Waterfall